konosmgr/youtuber-bidding-app/STATE.md

 ## Core Components
 - `BeamsBackground(Animated).svelte` - An animated background component that creates a dynamic light beam effect using canvas, now with proper scrolling support
-- `Navbar.svelte` - The main navigation component with links to different sections
+- `Navbar.svelte` - Redesigned navigation component with glass-morphic effects, scroll animations, and improved mobile experience
 - `NicknameCheckWrapper.svelte` - A wrapper component that checks for user nicknames
 - `Enhanced3DCard.svelte` - A component for creating interactive 3D card effects with layering capabilities
 - `AuctionCard.svelte` - A reusable auction-specific card component with advanced 3D effects, time-based animations, and realistic depth perception using sine/cosine wave functions and floating particles